DrDonk/OC4VM/recovery-maker/README.md

 * Linux   - Use your distro package manager
 * macOS   - `brew install python3`
-* Windows - Recommended way is to install Python 3.10 from the Microsoft App Store
+* Windows - Recommended way is to install Python 3.10 from the Microsoft App Store, or use Chocolatey or Scoop.

 ### dmg2img & qemu-img